 Hunger leads to distraction during learning times.
 Offering breakfast items in the vending machine will give hungry kids the opportunity to eat before class starts and in turn be more focused on classwork without being distracted by a growling stomach.

 The Food service team is excited about this new endeavor and confident that we can obtain our goal of feeding more kids and giving them the fuel they need to start the day.
 In the process, we hope to serve as a model for other schools in the region experiencing the same sort of struggles with regards to offering a breakfast program.

 HPCSD is forging a partnership with the Marcy Nanocenter at SUNYIT to prepare our students for careers in the field of nano technology.

 Alicia Dicks, of the Fort Schuyler Management Corporation and Elizabeth Rossi, of SUNYIT, recently spoke with the HP Board of Education and visitors about SUNYIT's "Quad C" Project, the Computer Chip Commercialization Center, located in Marcy.

-New opportunities for students at HPHS this fall - Elizabeth Vanderhoef will be teaching a Nano Physics lab
+New opportunities for students at HPHS - Mrs. Hasseler is teaching a Nano Physics lab

 based course to expose students to the skills needed for a job in this field.

-In addition, Doug Andrews will be teaching a nano technology course and two
+In addition, Mr. Andrews is teaching a nano technology course and two

 levels of introduction to Engineering and Design.
 Click here for more details.